 Make the Switch to an MVNO

 Looking to save even more money?
 You're in luck!
-A not-so-well-known secret in the smartphone industry is Mobile Virtual Network Operators (MVNO's).
-MVNOs are small carriers that lease service and tower storage from the "Big Four" – Verizon, AT&T, Sprint, and T-Mobile.
-Simply put, you're getting the bug company coverage at small company prices.
+Mobile Virtual Network Operators (MVNOs) are one of the wireless industry's best-kept secrets.
+MVNOs are small carriers that lease bandwidth on the big four networks – Verizon, AT&T, Sprint, and T-Mobile.
+Simply put, you're getting big network coverage at small network prices.

 - No long-term contracts